 The word Lusthaus, for example, refers to a kind of small summer house (and a Lustschloss to a larger more palatial alternative), and just such a Lusthaus went up in the Prater in the mid-1500s.

 That original building is no more, but a “new” one appeared in 1783 during the reign of Emperor Joseph II.
 He was remarkably enlightened for the era, enacting numerous progressive reforms such as an end to serfdom.
 Joseph, in fact, first opened up the Prater area to the public in 1766.

 (The “new” Lusthaus in the Prater, painted by Johann Andreas Ziegler and published by Artaria & Co.
 Verlag in 1783; Wien Museum Inv.-Nr.
 94373; excerpt reproduced with permission under the terms of the CC0 licence)

 That Lusthaus remains, situated at the far end of the Hauptallee: the 4.4km long, tree-lined avenue (itself dating back to the early 16th century) that begins at the main entrance to the park.

-True to its name, the Lusthaus served through the years as a location for various forms of gentle leisure and entertainment, for example as an upmarket restaurant or a venue for certain annual festivities.
+True to its name, the location served through the years as a host for various forms of gentle leisure and entertainment, for example as an upmarket restaurant or a venue for certain annual festivities.
 That tradition continues today with the Café-Restaurant Lusthaus.